 Spacious and bright, the glass atrium is the point of entry to the newly renovated Rijksmuseum.

 Since the Rijksmuseum is basically a modern cathedral dedicated to art, why not have a vast hallway with vaulted ceilings and a wall of stained-glass windows featuring images of famous Dutch artists?

 One of the artists found on the stained-glass windows is Jan Pieterszoon Sweelinck, a Dutch composer and organist, who was one of the first major keyboard composers of Europe.
 My street also happens to be named after him.

-The Milkmaid, one of Vermeer‘s earlier works, hangs in the Gallery of Honor, along side other world-famous masterpieces.
+The Milkmaid, one of Vermeer‘s earlier works, hangs in the Gallery of Honor, alongside other world-famous masterpieces.

 My eye was immediately drawn to this menacing looking piece of art.
-Shinkichi Tajiri created this while living in the US for year in 1964 when the country was at war with Vietnam.
+Shinkichi Tajiri created this while living in the US for a year in 1964 when the country was at war with Vietnam.
 It’s amazing that almost 50 years ago the American gun culture made such an impression on a foreigner, that he created this.